dev

 packages back to yourmain

-label:You can also manage your package labels from your dashboard at
+label:You can also manage your package labels from your dashboard athttps://anaconda.org/USERNAME/conda-package

 , where<USERNAME>